Scotia plate

 Roughly rhomboid, extending between 50°S 70°W and 63°S 20°W, the plate is 800 km wide and 3000 km long.
-It is moving WSW at 2.2 cm/year and the South Sandwich Plate is moving east at 5.5 cm/year in an absolute reference frame.
+It is moving WSW at 2.2 cm/year and the South Sandwich plate is moving east at 5.5 cm/year in an absolute reference frame.
+Its boundaries are defined by the East Scotia Ridge, the North Scotia Ridge, the South Scotia Ridge, and the Shackleton fracture zone.